Yfyangd/yfyangd.github.io/_teaching/2024-09-01-fall-teaching-2.md

 ---

 ## Course Overview and Objectives:
-This course, Artificial Intelligence (IIAI30017), offers students a comprehensive introduction to the fundamental concepts, techniques, and applications of artificial intelligence (AI).
-Through lectures, programming assignments, literature reviews, and project-based learning, students will gain both theoretical understanding and practical skills in AI.
+This course provides students with a comprehensive introduction to the fundamentals of Generative Artificial Intelligence (GenAI), with a particular focus on image synthesis.
+It is designed to cultivate both theoretical understanding and practical implementation skills, while encouraging students to critically examine the applications of GenAI across diverse domains.
+By engaging with state-of-the-art models and techniques, students will explore the current limitations and challenges of GenAI, as well as emerging research trends and potential future directions in image generation.

+To strengthen the connection between theory and practice, the course features joint instruction with **Dr. Chia-Min Cheng**, Senior Expert from AI Technology Division of **MediaTek**, who will share cutting-edge industry insights.
+His lectures will bridge academic concepts with real-world product development, highlighting both technical challenges and commercial opportunities.

 * Provide a strong foundation in core AI principles, including search, knowledge representation, reasoning, probability, and machine learning.
 * Develop proficiency in Python programming for AI applications, reinforcing concepts through practical assignments.
 * Enhance students’ ability to critically read, evaluate, and present recent AI research papers.